-This verification process must be completed before financial aid can be awarded or disbursed, so if you are selected, it is vital to send accurate and complete information as quickly as possible.
+This verification process must be completed before financial aid can be offered or disbursed, so if you are selected, it is vital to send accurate and complete information as quickly as possible.
 Please do not submit any documentation unless requested by our office.

 We encourage you to submit verification documentation to us within two weeks of our request; however, you must submit documentation prior to the end of the academic year for which the documents have been requested.
-Failure to submit the documents timely will result in delays in aid delivery and may result in aid not being awarded.
+Failure to submit the documents timely will result in delays in aid delivery and may result in aid not being offered.

 Select the following link below for additional information on the verification process: